lee101/doomscrollblocker/README.md

+git clone git@github.com:lee101/doomscrollblocker.git

-git clone this and load unpacked.
+and load unpacked into your chrome browser.

 makes annnoying grating sound on scroll and blocks images on socials until u click.